 - Buy comprehensive travel insurance and declare any pre existing medical conditions

 - Research the country you will be visiting, even if you have travelled there before.
-Find out if the Foreign Office has advised against travelling to certain parts of a country or if there is a threat of terrorism.
+Find out if the Foreign, Commonwealth & Development Office has advised against travelling to certain parts of a country or if there is a threat of terrorism.

-The FCO publish continually updated travel advice by country; check the latest information before you travel.
+- The FCDO publish continually updated travel advice by country; check the latest information before you travel.

 Travel Advice by Country

-You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCO on twitter (@fcotravel) and on Facebook.
+You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCDO on twitter (@fcotravel) and on Facebook.

 - Check that your passport is valid - for some countries it needs to be valid for six months